bansalnvn/mnist-ml-libs/README.md

 # mnist-ml-libs
-solving the same mnist classification prolem using different libraries
+solving the same mnist classification problem using different libraries